ilias-stath/Automated-EV-Charging/README.md

 ## Important notes

-* Always build and source before you launch or run the nodes
+* Always build and source before you launch the simulation or run the nodes
 * Wait until the simulated enviroment is correclt launched before you launch the nodes.
 One easy way to identify it is to wait until the logs stop.